Verification

 > Use this file to discover all available pages before exploring further.

-> How pre.dev ensures every task ships working code.
+> How pre.dev proves every task ships working code — static checks, real browser flows, screenshots, and design review.

-Every completed task goes through a verification pipeline before a PR is opened:
+Every completed task passes through the full pipeline before a pull request is opened:

 <AccordionGroup>